 Sleep Disorders in Children/Teens: Getting to Sleep and Staying Asleep

 Tip #1: Establish a Ritual & Routine for Your Kids

 Getting a child to go to bed and fall asleep sometimes feels like an impossible feat!
 Kids come armed with excuses for not going to bed.
-And children with severe learning issues (like my son) or with autism oftentimes have sleep issues.
+And children with severe learning issues or with autism oftentimes have sleep issues.
 These suggestions will help.
 Having a set bedtime routine every night becomes a ritual.
-And kids like organization, continuity and a routine they can trust.
-Try these routine/rituals and see if they work for your family.
+Kids like organization, continuity, and a routine they can trust.
+Try these routines/rituals and see if they work for your family.

-Thirty minutes before bed, have family story time.
-Let each child choose one or two books that you read together.
+Thirty minutes before bed, have family storytime.
+Let each child choose two or three books that you read together.
 Storytime is a wonderful way to calm your child and connect with them before bedtime.
-It was my favorite time of the day to gather my sons on our bed and read and read and read!
-What great memories were created–my sons still talk about their bedtime stories.

-Ten minutes before bed my husband and I took each child in a rocking chair for Rock-Me-Time.
-We asked each child what was the best thing that happened to them that day.
+Ten minutes before bed my husband and I took each child to a rocking chair for Rock-Me-Time.
+We asked each child what was the best thing that happened to him that day.
 Keep it positive and cheerful.
 Right before bed is NOT the time to talk about negative topics.
 For teens–sit by their beds and talk to them before they go to sleep.

 Some children love a special blanket or toy–let them take it to bed with them (no matter how old they are).
 Children find comfort in these objects and having them close by will help them to sleep.

 There is something about certain kinds of music that can calm and soothe a restless child.
-All of these selections are classical music and relaxing.
-I played music for our children every night.
-Interestingly, they loved the Classical Kids Series.
-I say “interestingly” because there is talking on these CDs, but they were also soothing.
+These selections of classical music are great for relaxing.
+Also, check out the Classical Kids Series.

 - “Clair de Lune” by Debussy